-- (1) Subject to this Act, every person has an enforceable right to access information from a public body or relevant private body. - (2) Nothing in this Act is intended to prevent or discourage public bodies or relevant private bodies from publishing or giving access to information (including exempt information) where they can properly do so or are required by law to do so.
+- (1) Subject to this Act, every person has an enforceable right to access information from- - (a) a public body or relevant private body; - (b) a private body, where the information may assist in the exercise or protection of any right. - (2) Nothing in this Act is intended to prevent or discourage information holders from publishing or giving access to information (including exempt information) where they can properly do so or are required by law to do so.